DBAJamey/awesome-database-tools/_posts/2026-09-21-best-sql-server-ides-tools-for-all-use-cases.md

 It comes at a premium price point, but for teams that already standardize on SSMS plugins, the extensive feature set can justify the cost.

-#### What G2 reviewers say

-SQL Toolbelt Essentials holds a 4.7/5 rating from 26 reviews on G2.
-Reviewers highlight SQL Compare and SQL Data Compare for syncing schemas and data between environments, SQL Prompt for formatting, SQL Search for finding objects fast, and SQL Source Control for committing schema changes to Git.
-On the downside, reviewers describe the suite as resource heavy, note that performance can slow after prolonged use alongside SSMS, and flag that upgrading SSMS to a new major version can require uninstalling and reinstalling every Redgate tool.
-[Read the reviews on G2](https://www.g2.com/products/sql-toolbelt-essentials/reviews).

 ## 4. DBeaver: The Multi Database IDE

 ![DBeaver logo]()